bombchus/z64-music-wiki/docs/basic/categories.md

     ``` yaml
     %YAML 1.2
     # The following file is a metadata file for custom music in The Legend of Zelda:
-    # Ocarina of Time and The Legend of Zelda: Majora's Mask
+    # Ocarina of Time and The Legend of Zelda: Majora's Mask.
     #
     # This is a YAML file, YAML uses indentation instead of brackets; this makes it
-    # easier to read, however, YAML itself is not as easy to parse as something like
+    # easier to read.
+However, YAML itself is not as easy to parse as something like
     # JSON or TOML.
 For the purpose of the custom music communities for Zelda64
-    # randomizers this file should be kept as simple and easy to understand as possible.
+    # randomizers, this file should be kept as simple and easy to understand as possible.
     #
     # Allowed Game Values: "oot", "mm", "ootmm"
-    #     This key determines which game to pull adpcm data and audiobank information
+    #     The "game" key determines which game to pull adpcm data and audiobank information
     #     from.
 A value of "oot" determines the base game to be OOT, a value of "mm"
     #     determines the base game to be MM, and a value of "ootmm" determines the game
-    #     is interchangeable idk how this would work...
     #
     # Allowed Song Type Values: "bgm", "fanfare"
-    #     The song type key determines whether or not the song is classfied as a bgm
+    #     The "song type" key determines whether or not the song is classfied as a bgm
     #     or fanfare.
 Do not miscategorize bgms as fanfares it will cause issues in
     #     both OOT and MM!!!
     #
     # Allowed Audiobank Values: "0x##", "custom"
-    #     The audiobank key determines which audiobank the game you set in the game
+    #     The "audiobank" key determines which audiobank the game set in the game
-    #     key will use, however, if you are using a custom audiobank then you should
+    #     key will use.
+However, if you are using a custom audiobank then the value
-    #     change the value to "custom" as this indicates the bank needs to be inserted.
+    #     should be changed to "custom" as this indicates the bank needs to be inserted.
     #
     ---
     game: "oot"